North Melbourne Football Club: Formative years

 In 1876, twelve players from North Melbourne defected to join Albert Park.
 It was in 1939 that Brunswick resident Mr A.M.
 Alexander wrote in a letter to the editor of The Argus with numerous historical errors, that the dozen North Melbourne players which defected gave strong influence over their destination club, "Albert Park-cum-North Melbourne."
 No mention however is ever made by the Albert Park Football Club of them merging with North Melbourne, including no mention in their 1877 Annual General Meeting (AGM) reported by The Argus on 21 April 1877.

 Despite the loss of twelve senior players in 1876, North Melbourne Football Club maintained its reserves team playing under the name Hotham United.
 The club's determination to continue football operations as Hotham United forced them to bolster their player stocks by recruiting youths who had recently completed their studies at St Mary's Anglican School.
 It was also in 1876 that the club played for the first time in their colours of blue and white.
 North Melbourne's ties to St Mary's Anglican School, established in 1853, began when students played football at the corner of Queens and Howard Streets.
 Impressed by the students' progress, the football committee recruited school leavers from St Mary's and increased recruitment from the school in 1876.
 This ultimately led the committee to adopt St Mary's blue and white colours in 1876, which continue to be reflected in the club's colours today.
 Recruits in 1876 included Sam Butt, who would later captain the club in the 1880s.
-His lifelong friend and school mate Will Guest, also recruited went on to play for the senior team, as did their fellow St Mary's school mate, Alf Buncle.
 For the clubs monumental efforts to keep North afloat, the rewards came in 1877 when the Victorian Football (VFA) accepted them as Hotham Football Club as a foundation member of the elite VFA competition.

 Royal Park served as the club's home ground until 1882, when they moved to the Hotham Cricket Ground (now Arden Street Oval).